gvwilson/thirdbit/src/fiction/cloudherd/index.md

 A roar broke the stillness.
 The gray troll hooted and vanished into the forest.
-Noxy and Sensy let out long shaky breaths---
+Noxy and Sensy let out long shaky breaths—

----and shrieked as a tiger burst out of the trees half a dozen strides in front of them.
+—and shrieked as a tiger burst out of the trees half a dozen strides in front of them.
 His fur was yellow-brown with dark brown stripes, not orange and black like the picture in the book that three generations of village children had passed around.